The Willoughbys: Plot

-A cat narrates the story of the Willoughby siblings: Tim, Jane, and twins both named Barnaby.
-The Willoughby family legacy has an accomplished history, but the children's parents only care about each other.
-They despise all children and deprive the siblings of love, food, and music.
-Tim longs for his family's past glory and unity.
+A cat narrates a story about the Willoughby family siblings: Tim, Jane and twins both named Barnaby.
+The Willoughby legacy has an accomplished history, but the children's own parents only care about each other.
+They despise all of the kids and deprive the siblings of love, food and music.
+Tim longs for his family's past glory and happiness.

-Jane discovers an orphaned baby on the family's doorstep.
-She brings the baby inside despite Tim's warnings, and the baby wreaks havoc.
-The Willoughby parents throw their children out of the house, forbidding them to return unless they get rid of the baby.
-The children follow a rainbow to the doorstep of Commander Melanoff's candy factory, and believing it to be a suitable home, name the baby "Ruth" and leave her there.
+Jane discovers an infant on the doorstep of the family house.
+She brings her inside despite Tim's warnings, and she wreaks havoc.
+The Willoughby adults throw their kids out of the house, forbidding them to return until they get rid of the new child.
+The children follow a rainbow to the doorstep of Mr. Melanoff's candy factory, and believing it to be a suitable home, name the baby as Ruth and leave her there.
 On their way home, the siblings hatch a plan to improve their lives by getting rid of their parents.
-The siblings put together a vacation brochure full of deadly destinations that could potentially kill their parents.
+The siblings put together a vacation brochure full of deadly places that could kill their parents and turn them into orphans.

 Their parents are excited by the brochure and leave immediately.
-Tim tries to take care of his siblings alone, but flounders until the nanny hired by their parents arrives.
-The nanny, Linda, proves to be much warmer and more caring than their parents, and Jane and the Barnabys warm up to her almost immediately; Tim, however, remains distrustful.
+Tim tries to take care of his siblings alone, but flounders until the nanny named Linda, hired by their mom and dad, arrives.
+Linda proves to be much warmer, happy and more caring than the Willoughby parents, and Jane and the Barnabys warm up to her almost immediately; Tim, however, remains distrustful.
 When Linda learns about Ruth, she rushes to the candy factory with the children in tow.
 Melanoff explains that he originally intended to hand the baby over to the Department of Orphan Services, but grew attached to her; Linda is assured that Ruth will be well cared for in the factory.

-Meanwhile, the Willoughby parents have somehow survived several hazardous destinations, but soon discover they're out of money.
+Meanwhile, the parents have survived seven deadly destinations, but soon discover that they're out of money.
 Unwilling to return home, they decide to sell their house in order to further finance their vacation.
 They tell Linda by voice message, and Linda assures them she will take care of the children.
-Tim steals Linda's cell phone and finds the voice messages.
+Tim gets Linda's cell phone and finds the voice messages.
 He mistakenly assumes Linda means to dispose of the children, and secretly calls Orphan Services to report her.